 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 This shop, Simple Hacks for the Best Road Trip Ever, has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #RoadTripHacks #CollectiveBias #Carrs Affiliate links are present and may result in a commission if you purchase through them.

 Ever since I was a little girl, I have been making road trips.
-Most of the time it was to visit family members in another state with a short stop somewhere along the way to lend more of a vacation feel.
+Most of the time it was to visit family members in another state.
+As it usually involved 2 LONG days of driving, my parents would schedule a short stop somewhere along the way.
+Not quite a vacation, but something to break up the drive and expand our horizons.
 The rare exception was when we visited Disney World during my freshman year of college.

-Since marrying and having my own family, I’ve continued the road trip tradition to see family or when possible accompany my husband to a conference.
+Since marrying and having my own family, I’ve continued the road trip tradition to see family.
+And, when we are able, we accompany my husband to his annual conference.

-Best Road Trip Ever: Map Out Your Route
+Road Trip Hack #1: Map Out Your Route

 Life on the road is a lot nicer when you have an inkling of where you are going.